Floros Konstantinou

+Early life

 Born in 1952 in Kalambaki, Drama.
 Sixth child of the refugees Fotis and Stergianis Konstantinou, he grew up in Kalambaki where he finished high school.
 He studied political science at the Panteion University between 1972 and 1976 where he participated at the Athens Polytechnic uprising against the "greek military junta".
 After the end of the dictatorship (24 July 1974) and the establishment of the Third Hellenic Republic he became a political activist within the university with the political group "Friends of Andreas Papandreou" which, later on, was renamed as "PASP" which was the student political party of the "Panhellenic Socialistic Movement".
 Then he graduated and because of his outstanding results (Grade: "Excellent", 10/10) he was awarded a scholarship for a doctorate in the field of agricultural economics from the Bucharest Academy of Economic Studies, which he obtained.
 In 1980-1981, he moved to Brussels and followed a master in political science at the Universite Libre de Bruxelles.

+Career

 From 1 January 1981 he was a member of YEPEK (PASOK Representation Office in the European Parliament).
 He was first elected MP for PASOK for Drama in October 1981 and has since been elected until 1996.
 Since 1984 he has been a member of the Central Committee of the Movement and has also served as a member and secretary of the PASOK Cooperative Guild.

 From October 1993 to September 1995, he was Deputy Minister of Agriculture in the last government of Andreas Papandreou.
 He handled Agriculture and Fisheries issues in the European Union, especially in the first half of 1994, when Greece held the presidency of the EU and patented over 150 products as PDO and PGI (oils, cheeses, fruits, legumes, etc.), including the Greek Feta.
 In the period 1996–1997 he was a consultant at the Ministry of Foreign Affairs and then a consultant at "SEKAP" industry.
 He published two books on Greek agriculture within the framework of the European Union ("Greek Agriculture and the International Environment" by Livani's Publishing) and regularly wrote to the Greek Press.

 In 2000–2004, he was last elected for the last time as an MP of PASOK for Drama and in the period 2001–2004 he was Parliamentary Spokesman of the party.
 During the period 2006–2013 he made his second doctoral thesis at the Aristotle University of Thessaloniki on "The economic presence of Greeks in Romania from the Crimean to the First World War".
 Since then, he has continued the research of the presence of Hellenism in North of the Danube from the 16th to the 20th century.

 He spoke Romanian, French and English.
 He was married to the philologist Ourania Valixoglou and their son is Stergios Konstantinou.
 He died on 19 February 2018.